River in Canada obtains personal rights for the first time

 The decision gives the river nine rights and potential protectors who are primarily responsible for ensuring that its rights are respected.
 This is the first case of its kind in Canada.

 This declaration was made in cooperation with the International Observatory of Natural Rights (IORN) in Montreal, Canada, which developed the decisions in cooperation with the Alliance.
-The two decisions, which are more than ten pages long and full of references, are based on several legal foundations in Canadian and international law and are intended to ensure the river is protected.
+The two decisions, each of more than ten pages long and full of references, are based on several legal foundations in Canadian and international law and are intended to ensure the river is protected.

 Commitment to the rights of nature